-A: Our appraisers will not evaluate any coins, currency, stamps, vehicles, explosives, firearms manufactured after 1900, or glass fire extinguishers.
+A: Our appraisers will not evaluate any vehicles, explosives, firearms manufactured after 1950, or glass fire extinguishers.
 Items containing hazardous materials are not allowed.

 Eight, Arizona PBS assumes no liability for any damage to items brought for evaluation.
 Eight, Arizona PBS' Arizona Collectibles is not affiliated in any way with WGBH’s Antiques Roadshow.
 In the case of firearms, only those manufactured before 1900 will be accepted for evaluation and are subject to inspection by local authorities.